 Once you get the hang of if, yeast baking is rewarding and fun.
 Just follow the 3 rules of yeast baking and soon you’ll be baking lots of different breads.
-You can also try my focaccia, tear ‘n’ share garlic bread or even crunchy breadsticks.
+You can also try my focaccia, tear ‘n’ share garlic bread, Cheese Bread with Bacon or even crunchy breadsticks.
 That’s not to mention the delicious sweet breads but that’s a whole other story!

 This recipe was first published by Marcellina on the Everten Kitchenware blog